aaronjoseph/DataScienceNotes/Confusion Matrix & Metrics.md

  > Type I Error : `False Positive`
  > Type II Error : `False Negative`

+Type I error is changing your mind when you shouldn't Type II error is not changing your mind when you should Type III error occurs when researches provide the right answer to the wrong question

 ```py
 from sklearn.metrics import confusion_matrix
 confusion_matix(Actual_Data, Predicted_Data)